 The thing about hope is... it's always there.
 Whether you like it or not.

 I recently read an explanation of HOPE that hit home for me.

 Richard Rhor says, "We must allow things to be only partly resolved, without perfect closure or explanation.
 Christians have not been taught how to live in hope.
 The ego always wants to settle the dust quickly and have answers right now.
 But Paul rightly says, “In hope we are saved, yet hope is not hope if its object is seen” (Romans 8:24).
 The virtue of hope widens and deepens our foundation."

 So Mike and I live in hope because we do not know the answer or God's plan in our eyes.
-And we won't know it this life time.
-We don't know where this army will lead us but because we don't know , we will always believe something wonderful will happen.
+And we won't know it in this lifetime.
+We don't know where this army will lead us, but because we don't know, we will always believe something wonderful will happen.

 And so here's to hoping .....

 Tonight marked the beginning of a new chapter in our lives.
 A chapter full of hope!
 A chapter full of light and determination.
 Most importantly, a chapter full of love.
 A love that I never knew was possible before these last two weeks began.
 I always knew I loved Mike...
 I mean, I fought like heck to make him mine.
 His drive, strong will, passion, kindness, and hard-headedness (if you will) is what made me fall hard for him in the first place.
 It is also what kept me fighting to make him mine.
 In the past two weeks, I've seen each one of those characteristics come out in a whole new light and I have fallen head over heels in love with him again!
 And this is why I have no doubt in my mind that he will beat this shitty diagnosis of Leukemia.
 Just a bump in our road, we like to say.